David Wilson (footballer, born 1884): Managerial career

 Wilson continued as manager of Nelson after his playing retirement but left the club at the end of the 1924–25 season, despite the team having finished as runners-up in the Third Division North.
 He subsequently spent three years working as a stockbroker, before having a spell in charge of Exeter City in the Football League Third Division South between March 1928 and February 1929.
 He was in charge of the team for 42 matches, with the side winning 11 matches, drawing 10 and losing 21.
 The club struggled under Wilson's tenure and finished 21st out of 22 in the division the season he left.
 He then spent a year in Germany coaching Stuttgarter Kickers.

 Personal life

 After his retirement from football management, Wilson worked as a stockbroker.

-He was one of four brothers who played professional football: Andrew set various club records for Sheffield Wednesday and was also a Scotland international and later a manager, including at Oldham; James played with St Mirren and Preston North End and was selected for the Scottish League XI; and Alec played for Preston and Oldham.
+He was one of four brothers who played professional football: Andrew set various club records for Sheffield Wednesday and was also a Scotland international and later a manager, including at Oldham; James played with St Mirren and Preston North End and was selected for the Scottish Football League XI; and Alec played for Preston and Oldham.